 Rachael was supported under the Youth Achievement category of

-the Individual Achievement Fund.
+the Individual Achievement Grant.
 She was awarded $350.00 to offset

 travel and event related expenses.

-The Individual Achievement Fund contribution is provided to offset travel and event related expenses.
+The Individual Achievement Grant contribution is provided to offset travel and event related expenses.
 Categories include:

 This category provides support to young people aged 25 years or younger who have qualified or been selected by a peak body to represent Queensland or Australia in their area of interest.